Ftayri/ihm-project/README.md

 ## Contributing

-Contributions to the IHM Home Services project are welcome!
+Contributions to the IHM MonDomiService project are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).